pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onOptionChanged.md

 ---
 ---
 ##### shortDescription
-A function that is executed after a widget option is changed.
+A function that is executed after a UI component option is changed.

 ##### param(e): Object
 Information about the event.